GinoPane/laravel-phpolyglot/README.md

     composer require gino-pane/laravel-phpolyglot

 As per Laravel 5.5 service provider and facade will be registered automatically when installing.
 For previous versions please register service provider and facade manually.
+After package installation please make sure to publish its configuration (if it was not done automatically by composer command):

+    php artisan vendor:publish --provider="GinoPane\LaravelPhpolyglot\LaravelPhpolyglotProvider" --tag=config

 Usage
 =====